 The basic theoretical framework is build upon general theory of relativity and quantum field theory.
 Semianalytical models of the latter framework, alongside with observational evidence led the physics community to build the Λ CDM model, as we explained before.
-Now we will briefly describe the "smooth" part of this model and the "perturbed".
+Now we will briefly describe the "smooth" part of this model and the "perturbed" part.
 To describe this framework, we will use information from [3, 10, 20].
-For a more complete description please read the aforementioned references.